adamdonahue/pynodes/README.rst

 pynodes
 =======

-A graph database and programming model for Python.
+A graph-based programming model for Python.

 Example
 -------